September 8, 2017

 PROSHRED® seeks to keep your business on the right side of the law.
 Our highly favored document destruction services are sure to keep you clients’ information safe upon disposal.
 We even reaffirm our commitment to our services through the issue of a Certificate of Destruction following every document destruction service appointment we fulfill.

-To learn more about the services we offer, visit our services portal here, or contact one of our many branches to discuss what services are available to you and your business.
+Learn more about the shredding services we offer, or contact one of our many branches to discuss what services are available to you and your business.
 We look forward to hearing and working with you!